 In the end ...

+Zip is an excellent tool for reducing directory size.
 There are many more options and usage of the zip command.
 You can always refer to the man page for additional information.

 Here.
 I covered the most common examples of the zip command in Ubuntu.
 I hope you find it helpful.